How to grow lavender

 To encourage the roots of the plant during the first year you should pinch all the flowers.
 After collection and during the rest of their life cycle, which usually lasts about 10 years, it is important to cut all the branches to the height of leaf blades.

-They will be dried in the shade and stored in airtight, dry containers under the light.
+They will be dried in the shade and stored in airtight, dry containers out of the light.

 The main pests that affect lavender are: